My Tokyo Guide

 A little closer to sea level you'll find the Samegasaki Observation Deck in the gardens of Hahajima's Oki Port.
 The deck offers panoramic views of the ocean and Oki Port.
 In winter, it's a whale watching hot spot, while year-round you will be treated to stunning ocean sunsets.

 Mt.
-Kofuji towers over the southern end of Hahajima Island, and is located near some of the island's most stunning beaches, including the clear blue Minamizaki Beach.
+Kofuji towers over the southern end of Hahajima Island, and is located near some of the island's most stunning beaches, including the clear blue waters of Minamizaki Beach.
 The beach is an excellent site for snorkeling and exploring the beauty below the waves.
-Heading inland, Hahajima Island is home to 14 accommodation facilities and a handful of restaurants offering you fresh local seafood and warm hospitality.
+Heading inland, Hahajima Island is home to several accommodation facilities and a handful of restaurants offering you fresh local seafood and warm hospitality.